 Ahmedabad, The Manchester Of India: Continuing To Progress

 The GDP Of Ahmedabad was $65 billion in the year, 2008.
-Pharmaceutical industry is also quite developed in Ahmedabad.
-The major pharmaceutical companies in India called Zydus Cadila and Torrent pharmaceuticals are situated here.
+The pharmaceutical industry is also quite developed in Ahmedabad.
+The major pharmaceutical companies in India called Zydus Cadila and Torrent Pharmaceuticals are situated here.
 Not to mention that Ahmedabad is also headquarters for an important export company called ‘Adani group’.
 This city also is headquarters for Nirma Company which produces detergents.
-This city was also ranked fifth in the IT enabled services among the nine top most cities in India.
+This city was also ranked fifth in the IT-enabled services among the nine top most cities in India.
 Due to magnanimous industrialization, Ahmedabad is called Manchester of India!

 Reasons For Ahmedabad Being The Manchester Of India

-- Ahmedabad has a strategic location in a cotton producing region.
+- Ahmedabad has a strategic location in a cotton-producing region.
 This further makes it a marvelous hub for raw cotton.
-This also makes it an opportunity for labors, and rich business to hire them at cheap prices.
+This also makes it an opportunity for laborers, and rich businesses to hire them at cheap prices.
 Export further becomes a possibility and the city never fails to earn itself a good reputation.